greenhas/spg_website/content/Communities/2021-10-28-Tech-companies.md

 ---
 date: 2021-10-28T12:44:29-04:00
-title: "linkblog: just read 'Google and Facebook’s Ad Empires - The New York Times'"
+title: "🔗linkblog: just read 'Google and Facebook’s Ad Empires - The New York Times'"
 tags: ["link","Communities","advertising","Google","Facebook","platforms","privacy"]
 ---
 Tech companies are often ad companies, and it behooves us to remember that.